 When trying to lose weight you need to know:

-Speaking of meal prep – this also needs to be a big part of your food plan.
+- Speaking of meal prep – this also needs to be a big part of your food plan.
 A meal plan is only good if you actually use it.
 Preparing food ahead of time (aka meal prep) will assure that you have healthy food ready to eat.
 Here’s a beginner’s post I put together on meal prep.
-You can also sign up for my free 7-day meal prep email series to learn much more.

 Remove bad habit triggers

 Changing our habits to healthier ones is no easy task.
 Something that makes it easier is removing bad habit triggers.
-When trying to lose weight this can mean keeping certain foods out of the house, turning our phones off at a certain time, or putting a limit to TV time.
+When trying to lose weight, this can mean keeping certain foods out of the house, turning our phones off at a certain time, or putting a limit on TV time.
 Basically, removing anything that makes us turn to bad habits.
 Of course, we can’t control everything.
-But there are many things we can control so if you can remove or replace a trigger then do it.
+But there are many things we can control, so if you can remove or replace a trigger, then do it.

 Take action every single day